GoogleCloudDataproc/initialization-actions/hive-llap/README.md

 beeline -u "jdbc:hive2://[cluster master node 0]:2181,[cluster master node 1]:2181,[cluster master node 2]:2181/;serviceDiscoveryMode=zooKeeper;zooKeeperNamespace=hiveserver2-interactive"

 ```

+These tests will demonstrate simple queries on data with LLAP as well as issuing ACID transactions on the data.

 set hive.tez.exec.print.summary=true  will provide statistics on the effectiveness of LLAP as you run queries on the data.
 This is important when looking at metrics like cache hit rate.